-13.3.4.3 DEALING WITH BULLYING COMPLAINTS
+12.3.4.3 DEALING WITH BULLYING COMPLAINTS

-In handling bullying complaints, insert name will adopt the following principles:
+In handling bullying complaints, Iona College will adopt the following principles:

-- Take all complaints seriously
+- ✓ Take all complaints seriously;

-- Act promptly
+- ✓ Act promptly;

-- Not victimise any person who makes a complaint, any person accused of bullying, or any witnesses
+- ✓ Not victimise any person who makes a complaint, any person accused of bullying, or any witnesses;

-- Support all parties

-- Be impartial

-- Communicate the investigation or complaint process to all parties involved, including estimating length of time for resolution

-- Maintain confidentiality Iona College will endeavor to maintain confidentiality as far as possible.
+- ✓ Support all parties; - ✓ Be impartial; - Communicate the investigation or complaint process to all parties involved, including estimating length of time for resolution; - ✓ Maintain confidentiality Iona College will endeavor to maintain confidentiality as far as possible.
 However, it may be necessary to speak with other workers in order to determine what happened, to legal representatives or Iona's senior leaders.
 It will also be necessary to speak to those against whom the complaint has been made in order to afford fairness.
-All workplace participants involved in the complaint must also maintain confidentiality, including the workplace participant who lodges the complaint.
-Spreading rumours or gossip may expose the workplace participant responsible to a defamation claim - Act appropriately if a complaint is made and it appears that bullying has occurred lona College will endeavor to take appropriate action in relation to the complaint - Keep records documentation is essential.
-A record of all meetings and interviews stating who was present and agreed outcomes should always be maintained
+All participants involved in the complaint must also maintain confidentiality, including the participant who lodges the complaint.
+Spreading rumours or gossip may expose the participant responsible to a defamation claim; - ✓ Act appropriately if a complaint is made and it appears that bullying has occurred Iona College will endeavor to take appropriate action in relation to the complaint; - ✓ Keep records documentation is essential.
+A record of all meetings and interviews stating who was present and agreed outcomes should always be maintained.

-13.3.5 Possible Outcomes
+12.3.5 Possible Outcomes